OppermannBruna/Cyber/picoCTF/Cookie Monster Secret Recipe.md

 >Web browsers often have tools that can help you inspect various aspects of a webpage, including things you can't see directly.

 **Interpretando as Dicas**

-As dicas deixam claro que a chave está nos **cookies**.
-Como o enunciado reforça diversas vezes esse termo, é razoável concluir que a solução envolve esses arquivos de texto que os sites utilizam para registrar informações da navegação do usuário.

-**Solução**

-Somos redirecionados para a seguinte página quando começamos:
-Dicas:

->Sometimes, the most important information is hidden in plain sight.
-Have you checked all parts of the webpage?

->Cookies aren't just for eating - they're also used in web technologies!

->Web browsers often have tools that can help you inspect various aspects of a webpage, including things you can't see directly.

-**Interpretando as Dicas**